Ontario, Canada • Complete 2025 Guide

 Complete the Safety Inspection

-Schedule your safety inspection at a licensed inspection station.
+Plan your safety inspection at an official inspection place.
 The inspector will check:

 Safety Inspection Points: